Emergence of long-range entanglement and odd-even effect in periodic generalized quantum cluster models

 \section{Abstract}

-We investigate the entanglement properties in a generalized cluster model under periodic boundary condition.
-By evaluating the entanglement entropy and the quantum conditional mutual information entropy under three or four subsystem partitions, we identify clear signatures of long-range entanglement.
-Specifically, when both the system size $N$ and the interaction range $m$ are odd, the system exhibits nonzero four-part quantum conditional mutual information entropies.
+We investigate the entanglement properties in a generalized quantum cluster model under periodic boundary condition.
+By evaluating the quantum conditional mutual information entropy under four subsystem partitions, we identify clear signatures of long-range entanglement.
+Specifically, when both the system size $N$ and the interaction range $m$ are odd, the system exhibits nonzero four-part quantum conditional mutual information entropies in infinitesimal but finite field.
 This non-vanishing four-part quantum conditional mutual information entropy directly signals the presence of long-range entanglement.
 In contrast, all other combination of $N$ and $m$ yield vanishing four-part quantum conditional mutual information entropy.
-Remarkably, in the case of $N, m \in \text{odd}$, these long-range entangled features persist even in the presence of a finite transverse field, demonstrating their robustness against quantum fluctuations.
-These results demonstrate how the interplay between system size and interaction range governs the emergence of long-range entanglement in one-dimensional spin systems.
+Remarkably, in the case of $N, m \in \text{odd}$, these long-range entangled features persist even in the presence of a large transverse field, demonstrating their robustness against quantum fluctuations.
+These results demonstrate how the interplay between system size and interaction range governs the emergence of long-range entanglement in one-dimensional generalized quantum cluster model.